 If you’d like to surprise your partner with the feeling of being whisked away on a spontaneous trip, look no further than a stay on a fully equipped houseboat.
 There are multiple houseboats in Aberdeen and North Point, and while they are permanently docked for maximum safety and convenient access to supplies, you can’t beat the romance of having a meal under the stars from your seaside balcony or being gently rocked to sleep by the ocean.

-Dining out is hard right now with COVID restrictions, so why not take your romantic dinner into your own hands?
-Gather your loved one’s favourite booze or other drink of choice (bubble tea is strongly suggested for a lady friend), some cured meat and cheese, maybe some sweet treats – or if you’d like to have all the work done for you, buy a picnic set which often comes with a cute checkered blanket and all your treats in a basket ready to whisk you into your dining in a whimsical forest dream.
+Why not take your romantic dinner into your own hands?
+Gather your loved one’s favourite booze or other drink of choice (bubble tea is strongly suggested for a lady friend), some cured meat and cheese, maybe some sweet treats – or if you’d like to have all the work done for you, get a ready-made picnic set, which often comes with a cute checkered blanket and all your treats in a basket, ready to whisk you into your dining in a whimsical forest dream.

 Are there many things more conducive to a deep talk or an introspective moment than a beautiful sunset?
 Pair that with a comfortable hike with someone you really like, and you’ve got a lovely free Valentine’s Day activity.
-Take one of the many hikes available in Hong Kong and make sure you arrive at the peak by 6pm (sunset is between 6pm and 6:20pm in February 2022) to take in the glorious hues.
+Take one of the many hikes in Hong Kong and make sure you arrive at the peak by 6pm (sunset is at 6:20pm on 14 February 2023) to take in the glorious hues.

 Spoil your significant other this Valentine’s Day with an indulgent meal for two at one of Hong Kong’s hotspots.
-Current social distancing measures are preventing a candlelit dinner with your valentine, but there are still lovely pre-6pm meals to be shared.
-From harbourside fine dining to al-fresco surf n’ turf, we’ve rounded up a list of some of the most romantic — and delicious — menus to impress your date, or for those riding solo this year, some self-love.
+A candlelit dinner with your valentine is classic, but how about a lunch or brunch that extends until sunset?
+From harbourside fine dining to al-fresco surf n’ turf, we’ve rounded up a list of some of the most romantic — and delicious — Valentine’s Day menus your date will be impressed by, or for those riding solo this year, some self-love.

 Gifting something that your loved one can wear often shows that you pay attention to what they like and is practical, akin to gifting a beautiful household gadget.
 They already wanted to use or wear a particular item, but now everytime they pick it up, they are reminded of your love.
 Shop locally this Valentine’s Day from one of Hong Kong’s many independent brands creating sustainable, high-quality apparel and accessories.

 Showcasing nature’s beauty to match your partner’s, and highlighting the fleeting nature of existence so we can appreciate the moment at hand, you can’t go wrong gifting your Valentine a bunch of their favourite flowers.
 A bouquet can instantly elevate the average date with a note of extravagance and thoughtfulness.
-From elaborate flower arrangements to long-lasting flowers, Hong Kong has flower shops that will cater to all your needs.
+From elaborate flower arrangements to a simple houseplant for their personal space, Hong Kong has flower shops that will cater to all your needs.

 Header image credits: Jakob Owens via Unsplash